jvalley19/vdc_gov/Docs/masterOrchestration/readme.md

 3. [Master Orchestration Script](../masterOrchestration_script.md)

 Once these 3 requirements are satified the deployment admin can execute the master orchestration script to deploy the full VDC environment.

+#### TearDown Environment

+Please refer to the [Tear Down Document](../tearDownEnvironment.md) when destroying an environment.
+The teardown feature will remove individual environments.